rbdannenberg/soundcool/src/audio/README.md

 class ScDelay extends ScModule { ...
 ```
-Inheriting allows us to reuse generic method like `connectTo`.
+Inheriting allows us to reuse generic attributes and methods (like `connectTo`).
 There are some helper classes like `ScOscillator` and `ScAnalyzer` that do not inherit ScModule but are used by other higher level classes.
-* Implement a `constructor`:
+* Implement a `constructor` with the following signature:
 ```js
     constructor(context, options={}){
         super(context);